 Background

 The Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for, among other things, the establishment of policies related to the creation and use of Generic Top Level Domains (gTLDs).
 Within each Top Level Domain (TLD) individuals and organizations may register domain names.
-For each registration a record is maintained of information about that registration including who the registrant is and contact information.
+For each registration a record is maintained of information about that registration including who the registrant is and information to facilitate contact with the registrant.
 This registration record is traditionally referred to as a “WHOIS” record and more recently is referred to as a Registration Directory Service (RDS) record.
 Traditionally, all information in the RDS (WHOIS) database is public.
 Policy associated with gTLD RDS (WHOIS) is established by the ICANN Board on the recommendation of the Generic Names Supporting Organization (GNSO).
-Current RDS (WHOIS) “Policy” is a combination of enacted policy but much is left over from the Internet’s early days.
+Current RDS (WHOIS) “Policy” is a combination of enacted policy and much de facto policy left over from the Internet’s early days.

 As part of its prior agreement with the United States Department of Commerce, and more recently under its own Bylaws, ICANN is required to periodically review the RDS (WHOIS) system.
 The first such review was carried out in 2010-2012, and the present review is the second such effort.

 RDS (WHOIS) is a rather hot topic in ICANN.
 It has been controversial for well over a decade.
 The recommendations of the first WHOIS Review Team (WHOIS1) resulted in an Expert Working Group studying WHOIS and the creation of a GNSO Policy Development Process (PDP) to establish a new RDS Policy Framework to replace WHOIS.
-Additionally, in mid-2017, ICANN began efforts to address European privacy regulations (the General Data Protection Regulations – GDPR) which would impact ICANN and its Registrars’ and Registries’ ability to continue to publish RDS (WHOIS) information.
+Additionally, in mid-2017, ICANN began efforts to address European Union privacy regulations (the General Data Protection Regulations – GDPR) which impacts ICANN’s and its Registrars’ and Registries’ current RDS (WHOIS) regime and the ability to continue to publish RDS (WHOIS) information - at least for personal data from the European Union and neighboring countries that are part of the European Economic Area .

 Review Scope